Our Mission, Vision, Values & Goals (Adopted November, 2024)

 Plans:

-Michigan Legacy Art Park opened to the public in September 1995, after years of concept development and site planning.
+Michigan Legacy Art Park opened to the public on September 10, 1995, after years of concept development and site planning.
 The first installations of art were by artists Bill Allen, Lois Beardslee, Gary Kulak, Michael McGillis and David Barr.
 The original goals of this new sculpture park were to:

 • Exhibit contemporary works inspired by Michigan history;